AEMBOT/FRC_2018/CONVENTIONS.md

 //is equivalent to...

 x = !x // much cleaner, and takes one instruction instead of several.

-SMB's Thoughts: Excellent.
-I might have done it the first way.
-LOL

 ```
 #### Setting a variable
 This one happens more than it should.